-Let’s explore and find out exactly what willpower is.
-Leading research led by Roy Baumeister, Professor of Psychology at Florida State University, believes willpower is like a muscle and like any muscle, when it is exercised in the short term it can lead to exhaustion, but in the long term exercising a muscle causes it to grow.
+Leading research led by Roy Baumeister, Professor of Psychology at Florida State University, believes willpower is like a muscle and like any muscle, when it is exercised in the short term it can lead to exhaustion; in the long term exercising a muscle causes it to grow.

 There is strong evidence to suggest that exercising willpower although temporarily depleting, means it can grow stronger in the longer term.
 Like everything, we have to push through.
-If we know willpower is limited, it’s important to anticipate and plan our time wisely, so that the willpower we have doesn’t run out.
+If we know our willpower is limited, it is important we anticipate and plan our time wisely, so that the willpower we have doesn’t run out.

 We shouldn’t start something that’s too important not to finish that we know we won’t have the energy for.
 For example, if we have a tax return to do, we shouldn’t start it after a frustrating day at work.
 We need to anticipate how much time we’ll need to complete it and plan-ahead, so that we have time to finish it without giving up.

 Strength of characters play a part in how strong our willpower is.
 Willpower is something we must continually work at, but we can overcome and step up to the challenge on the willpower thing, with a little steely determination.
-We tend to give up too easily because it’s easier, or we can’t be bothered, particularly when it comes to guilt and personal indulgences that cause short-term gain, but are much harder to quit in the longer term.
+We tend to give up too easily because we can’t be bothered, or it’s too difficult and other people’s guilt trip coupled with our own personal indulgences that cause short-term gain, but cause us to stumble.